NS2CDT/ns2_beta/README.md

             - No longer parasite marines.
             - No longer appears in the kill-feed.
     - Lerk
-        - Projectile size: 45mm -> 60mm.
-Should be easier to hit marines now.
+        - Projectile size is now 60mm (up from 45mm)
     - Fade
         - Stab
-            - Stab now deals 2x damage to structures.
+            - Stab now deals 2x damage to structures (equivilent to skulk structure DPS).
-            - Fades can now blink and jump while performing stab.
+            - Fades can now blink, jump and move freely while performing stab.
-        - Fades no longer receive speed bonuses from successive blinks without celerity.
+        - Fades now only receive speed bonuses from consecutive blinks when using celerity.
     - Vampirism
-        - Skulks health % recovered: 20% -> 14%
+        - Skulks now recover 14% health per bite (down from 20%)
         - Vampirism no longer has any effect when used against Exosuits.
-    - Regeneration
-        - Now uses EHP (effective HP) calculations (armor counts as 2 hp) when healing (so armor takes 2x as long to heal).
-        - No longer stops when in combat.
     - Misc
         - Maturity information is now visible in the nameplate for alien structures.
         - Crag, Shade, and Shift supply cost: 25 -> 20.